 How big is the problem?

 EUCAST: Several antimicrobial disks to test susceptibility of antimicrobials were found out of quality control criteria range and therefore considered substandard.
 Poor-quality testing materials can provide unreliable data for clinical and public health purposes.
-Find out more about reported cases of poor quality antibiotics in MEASURE: Access existing data – Quality of antibiotics.
+Find out more about reported cases of poor quality antibiotics in MEASURE: Quality.